Azure/ResourceModules/modules/cognitive-services/account/README.md

 | `resourceGroupName` | string | The resource group the cognitive services account was deployed into. |
 | `resourceId` | string | The resource ID of the cognitive services account. |
 | `systemAssignedPrincipalId` | string | The principal ID of the system assigned identity. |

-## Considerations

-- Not all combinations of parameters `kind` and `SKU` are valid and they may vary in different Azure Regions.
-Please use PowerShell cmdlet `Get-AzCognitiveServicesAccountSku` or another methods to determine valid values in your region.
-- Not all kinds of Cognitive Services support virtual networks.
-Please visit the link below to determine supported services.

 ## Cross-referenced modules